amzarmuzani95/llm-agentic-multimodal-rag/README.md

 ## Set-up Ollama
 1. Download and install Ollama application from https://ollama.com/
-2. Download and run any model locally using the following command
+2. Download and run Llama 3.2 vision model locally using the following command

 ```
-ollama run <MODEL_NAME>
+ollama run llama3.2-vision:11b-instruct-q4_K_M
 ```

+Above command should download the model and run it on your machine.
+You can test it by typing a random question in the command-line terminal after the command-run completes.

+## Setup Jupyter Notebooks
+You'll need a local setup to run Jupyter Notebooks on your machine.
+Use this link to set it up - https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/install.html.
+I have been using it with VS Code as my code editor.

 ## Run the code
 Open the notebook `llm_pdf.ipynb` and run notebook cells sequentially from the start.
 Modify notebook cell content to experiment and change values as required.